* Malaysia Airlines flight loses contact about one hour after takeoff

 "We want someone to show their face.
 They haven't even given us the passenger list," he said.

 Another relative, trying to evade a throng of reporters, muttered: "They're treating us worse than dogs."

-In Kuala Lumpur, Malaysia Airlines told passengers' next of kin to come to the international airport with their passports to prepare to fly to the crash site, which has still not been identified.
+In Kuala Lumpur, Malaysia Airlines told passengers' next of kin to come to the international airport with their passports to prepare to fly to the crash site, once it was identified.

 About 20-30 families were being kept in a holding room at the airport, where they were being guarded by security officials and kept away from reporters.